valassi/bluefin/README.md

                      [default: 3=all but the experimental ByOffDiagPerErrSrc]
 ```

-You can use this software on most RedHat-based systems (SL5/6, SLC5/6, RHEL5/6, CentOS7) with CVMFS installed.
-Support on CERNVM is incomplete because of problems with the pdflatex distribution on that platform.
-Type 'make' to build from sources.
-Alternatively, you may use a prebuilt version of the bluefin executable for slc6 from the "prebuilt" directory.

 The ideas behind BlueFin are documented in the following article:
 - "Information and treatment of unknown correlations in the combination of measurements using the BLUE method" ([10.1140/epjc/s10052-014-2717-6](https://doi.org/10.1140/epjc/s10052-014-2717-6))